 20M represents the data transmitted at a bandwidth of 20MHz.
 20/40MHz represents the data transmitted at either 20MHz or 40MHz.
-In very noisy environment it automatically fall back to 20MHz to be more resilient to the interference.
-In situation when auto fall back did not happened, manually changing channel spectrum width to 20MHz will to help reduce interference on the link and improve performance.
+In a very noisy environment, it automatically falls back to 20MHz to be more resilient to the interference.
+In situations when the auto fall back does not happen, you must manually change the channel spectrum width to 20MHz, as it will help to reduce interference on the link and improve performance.

-- Note: 40MHz bandwidth is non-standard for 802.11n/g mode operation.
-If you experience unstable performance change Channel Spectrum Width to 20M. - Station setting must match AP Channel Spectrum Width setting.
+- \ Note: 40MHz bandwidth is non-standard for 802.11n/g mode operation.
+If you experience unstable performance, change the Channel Spectrum Width to 20M. - \\ Station setting must match AP Channel Spectrum Width setting.

-Maximum: checking this box will result in maximum Tx output power overriding regulation.

-Obey Regulatory Power: checking this box will obey Tx output regulatory power by country.
+Maximum: Checking this box will result in maximum Tx output power overriding regulation.
+Obey Regulatory Power: Checking this box will obey Tx output regulatory power by country.